aamirpatel23/brexit-twitter-context-based-anomaly-detection/README.md

     - To convert json file to csv, use [JSON_to_CSV.ipynb](https://github.com/aamirpatel23/brexit-twitter-context-based-anomaly-detection/blob/master/JSON_to_CSV.ipynb) notebook.

-#### BONUS:  If you want to skip the above Twitter Streaming step, then extract the dataset from [brexit.zip](https://github.com/aamirpatel23/brexit-twitter-context-based-anomaly-detection/blob/master/brexit.zip), continue to next step and update the paths where needed.
+#### BONUS:  To skip the above Twitter Streaming step, extract the dataset from [brexit.zip](https://github.com/aamirpatel23/brexit-twitter-context-based-anomaly-detection/blob/master/brexit.zip), continue to next step and update the paths where needed.

 #### 2. Preprocessing, Topic Modeling, and Anomaly Detection